dpwickland/GB-eaSy/README.md

 Output: At the conclusion of the run, there will be two files in the Results directory: all_SNPS_raw.vcf (containing 4255 SNPs) and all_SNPs_minDP2.vcf (containing 238 SNPs).
 The latter file contains only those SNPs supported by at least two reads for any sample; this is a low-coverage dataset, so only a fraction of the SNPs meet this criterion.

+Notes:

+To speed up the workflow on a system with multiple cores, modify the NUM_CORES variable in the GB-eaSy_parameters.txt file.

-Note: For some users' configurations, the [software packages](#Software-requirements) may need to be added to the environmental variable PATH, which tells the bash shell where to find them.
+For some users' configurations, the [software packages](#Software-requirements) may need to be added to the environmental variable PATH, which tells the bash shell where to find them.
 One way to do this is to edit the **.bash_profile** configuration file (~/.bash_profile), which exports environmental variables such as the PATH.

 For example, if the path to java is /home/user/java/jre1.8.0_131/bin, then the following line should be added to ~/.bash_profile:
 ```